Charitable giving: Creating your personal philanthropy strategy

 Giving doesn’t have to end with donating money or things – you can donate your time, as well or instead.

 - Volunteering with a local charity or nonprofit.
-Whether you’re leveraging your professional skills to teach or mentor others, serving on the board of a non-profit or volunteering in a hands-on role at a local charity or non-profit, there are many opportunities to give back in the community through giving your time.
-If you’re retired but have already been making connections with community organizations outside of work hours, then skills-based volunteering — using your career expertise to help others — may be a natural progression for you.
+Whether you leverage your skills to teach or mentor others or serve on the board of a nonprofit, there are many opportunities to give back with your time.
+If you’re retired and have connections with community organizations outside of work hours, then skills-based volunteering — using your career expertise to help others — may be a natural progression for you.

 - Voluntourism, or volunteering while traveling.
 The dream of exploring the world while making it a better place can become a reality in retirement, when you’ll likely have a more flexible schedule.
 Traveling with a purpose — commonly referred to as “voluntourism” — can be done independently, though working with an accredited organization can ensure your safety, as well as the impact of your endeavors.

 Additional tips to consider:

-- If you’re not sure where to start with charitable giving strategies, websites like volunteermatch.org and idealist.org can help you find volunteer opportunities near you that fit your interests and skills.
+- Websites like volunteermatch.org and idealist.org can help you find volunteer opportunities near you that fit your interests and skills.

 - If you volunteer with a nonprofit, keep track of your volunteer auto mileage and expenses, as those may be tax deductible, too.

 - Volunteering in retirement presents unique opportunities since retirees often have more professional experience and more free time; charities especially value the contributions that retired and senior volunteers bring.

-Once you’ve identified your personal goals and priorities for giving, an Ameriprise financial advisor can help develop a well-rounded strategy for charitable and personal giving strategy that fits with your overall financial goals.
+Once you’ve identified your personal goals and priorities for giving, an Ameriprise financial advisor can help create a charitable and personal giving strategy that fits with your overall financial goals.
 They’ll help create an approach that maximizes your contributions, provides potential tax benefits and reflects your values and the kind of long-term legacy you want to leave for others.